kicsipixel/BucketView/README.md

 ```

 ### Step 2: Launch and Configure
 Start the BucketView application and navigate to **Settings...**.
 Enter your `compartmentId` to fetch the list of available buckets.
-Select a bucket to begin browsing and uploading files.
+Select a bucket to begin browsing files.